- West Hampstead, London

 Light and Warmth

 The old heating system included some original decorated cast iron radiators (Duet radiators manufactured by the Gurney Foundry in Toronto), with numerous and varied cast iron replacements, none of which worked.
 The days of shivering are gone, however, with a completely new heating system being installed, the historic Duet radiators being retained in a decorative role.
-The electrical services have obviously been renewed, with lighting brought up to modern standards, for which the lighting consultants, Light Perceptions, designing fittings for the hall based on the 1902 originals.
+The electrical services have obviously been renewed, with lighting brought up to modern standards, for which the lighting consultants, Light Perceptions, designed fittings for the hall based on the 1902 originals.
 A range of highly sophisticated controls keep everything running smoothly.